TODAY is the last day to establish your safe harbor 401(k) with Employee Fiduciary for 2025.

 Employer Contributions

-Employer contributions include matching or non-elective contributions, along with safe harbor contributions.
-The maximum deduction limit for employer contributions is 25% of the total compensation for all eligible employees.
+Employer contributions include matching contributions, non-elective contributions, and safe harbor contributions.
+In general, the maximum deduction limit for employer contributions is 25% of total compensation paid to all eligible employees.
+This 25% limit applies only to employer contributions and does not include employee elective deferrals.

 $600,000